 Automate Testing of Features and Nonfunctional Requirements

 But when you deploy more frequently, you have to test more frequently.
 And that calls for testing automation, including the ability to run automated regression tests on all the unit tests associated with the stories that implement the feature.
 Running automated acceptance tests at the feature level is also required.

 Deploying incrementally also means that teams will be deploying partial functionality—individual stories, parts of features, features that depend on other yet-to-be-developed features, and features that depend on external applications and the like.
 Therefore, some of what teams need to test against will not be present in the system at the time they need to test it.
-Fortunately, there are many evolving techniques for addressing this, including applying mocks, stubs, service virtualization, and more.
+Fortunately, there are many evolving techniques for addressing this, including applying mocks, stubs, and service virtualization.

-And finally, while automating 100% of nonfunctional tests may not be practical, what can be automated should be automated—especially in those areas where new functionality might affect system performance.
+And finally, while automating 100 percent of nonfunctional tests may not be practical, what can be automated should be automated—especially in those areas where new functionality might affect system performance.
 Otherwise, some change could have an unanticipated and detrimental effect on performance, reliability, compliance, or any other system quality.

 By now it should be clear that the actual deployment process itself also requires automation.
 This includes all the steps in the flow, including building the system, creating the test environments, executing the automated tests, and deploying and validating the verified code and associated systems and utilities in the target environment.
 This final, critical automation step is achievable only via an incremental process, one that requires the organization’s full commitment and support, as well as creativity and pragmatism, as the teams prioritize target areas for automation.
 The end result is an automated deployment process, as Figure 3 illustrates.

 We can see from Figure 3 that there are three main processes that must be automated: